Axion Effective Action: EFTs with spontaneously and anomalously broken symmetries

 \subsection{EFTs and anomalies}

-The Lagrangian in Eq.~\eqref{LUVDer} looks promising, but to reach it, we had to reparametrize the fermion field, Eq.~(\ref{FermionRepar}), and there is one crucially important caveat for that.
-The fermion being chiral, this reparametrization does not leave the path integral fermionic measure invariant.
+The Lagrangian in Eq.~\eqref{LUVDer} looks promising, but to reach it, we had to reparametrise the fermion field, Eq.~(\ref{FermionRepar}), and there is one crucial caveat for that.
+The fermion being chiral, this reparametrisation does not leave the path integral fermionic measure invariant.
 In general, given that $\Psi$ is coupled to gauge fields, the Jacobian, obtained using the singlet anomaly result for chiral fermions~\cite{Bilal:2008qx,Bertlmann:1996xk}, sums up to additional terms in the Lagrangian of the form

 with $F_X^{\mu\nu}=\partial^{\mu}X^{\nu}-\partial^{\nu}X^{\mu}$ the usual field strength tensor applied to the generic gauge field X and $\tilde{F}_X^{\mu\nu}=(1/2)\epsilon_{\mu\nu\rho\sigma}F_X^{\rho\sigma}$ its dual field strength tensor with the suffix indicating if this apply to the vector gauge field (V) or the axial one (A).
 These terms explicitly break gauge invariance, since they get shifted under $\pi_{A}\rightarrow\pi_{A} + 2v\theta_{_A}$.